Career Prospects for Graduate Students

 Career prospects for Physics Ph.D.s

 Broadly speaking, physics Ph.D.s can be found in academia (50%), government (14%), or industry (30%).
-Recent Georgia Tech Physics Ph.D.s (since 2010, a total of 110 students) echo these numbers, as seen in the chart below.
-These graduates have gone on to faculty positions at John Hopkins, Michigan State, and others; companies such as Intel, Google, and Texas Instruments; and US national labs.
+Recent Georgia Tech Physics Ph.D.s (2009-2019 graduates, a total of 120 students) echo these numbers, as seen in the chart below.
+These graduates have gone on to faculty positions at John Hopkins, Michigan State, and others; companies such as Intel, Google, and Apple, as well as US national labs.
 Non-STEM jobs include fields such as consulting and data analysis.

 Although GT Ph.D. graduates have a good track record of finding employment in industry and academia, this does not mean the way there is necessarily obvious.
 For more information, consult the resources listed below.
 Also, take advantage of Georgia Tech's Center for Career Discovery and Development.
 They will help you craft a resume, find opportunities, and even explore possible career paths.